Magnify-Cash/magnify-monorepo/README.md

 4. Deploy a fresh version of all contracts and the subgraph by running `yarn deploy:local`.

 The environment is now ready for development.
-You can launch the faucet service using `yarn faucet start` and/or start the dApp with `yarn dapp start`.
+You can launch the faucet service using `yarn faucet start` and/or start the dApp with `yarn dapp-v1 start`.

 **Notes:**